gklyne/I-D/app/app.md

 to represent the root of the archive.
 Such URIs are temporary, might not be globally unique, and could be vulnerable to attacks such as "climbing out" of the root directory.

-Mobile and Web applications that are distributed as packages may bundle resources such as stylesheets with relative URI references to images and fonts.

 An archive containing multiple HTML or
 Linked Data resources, such as in a